bjdevil21/ws-config-tools/README.md

 - -h Returns this help message

 ## NOTES
-- This script currently only checks a project's /config/install directories.
+- This script currently checks all three project config directories (install, optional, schema).
 It does not check any other YML files (in the root directory, other /config directories, etc.) Future versions may check other YML files as well.